Paris during the Bourbon Restoration: Religion

 With the return of Louis XVIII and his court, the Catholic Church again took a prominent role in the government and city.
 Government support for the church increased from 12 million livres under Napoleon to 33 million during the Restoration.
 The government and church together built new churches to replace those demolished during the Revolution and the Directory, and refilled the ranks of the clergy, greatly reduced during the Revolution.
 Seven hundred new priests were ordained in all of France in 1814; 1,400 in 1821 and 2,350 in 1829.
 Bishops and archbishops were chosen, as they had been under the Old Regime, based on their family connections with the Regime.
 Many rules, dropped during the Empire, were brought back into force; all businesses were required to close on Sunday, including the guingettes, or taverns on the outskirts of the city, where working Parisians were accustomed to spend their Sunday afternoons.
 Parisians were instructed to come out of their homes and show reverence when religious processions passed.
 The church denied religious burials to former revolutionaries and to actors, sometimes leading to riots outside the churches.
 An English visitor in 1814 was told that forty thousand of the 600,000 Parisians attended church regularly, but wrote: "to judge from the very small numbers we have seen attending the regular service in any of the churches, we should this proportion greatly overrated.
 Of those whom we have seen there, at least two-thirds have been women above fifty, or girls under fifteen years of age."

 The number of Protestants in Paris grew during the Restoration, but remained very small, less than two percent, mostly Lutherans and Calvinists.
-Two new organizations appeared in the Paris during the Restoration, the Biblical Society of Paris (1818) and the Society of Evangelican Missions of Paris (1822).
+Two new organizations appeared in the Paris during the Restoration, the Biblical Society of Paris (1818) and the Society of Evangelical Missions of Paris (1822).
 The Jews of France had been granted French citizenship after the Revolution by a government decree on 27, 1790, and the system of synagogues had been organised by a decree of Napoleon on 11 December 1808.
 The Jewish community grew during the Restoration, largely by an immigration of Ashkenazi Jews from Lorraine and Alsace.
 A new synagogue was dedicated in Paris on 5 March 1822.